vladk17/End-to-end-Deep-Learning-Speech-Recognition-Platform/Working_Notes.md

   * 4.1 Take a model that was pre-trained on LibriSpeech, and use it to predict the transcript of a different dataset online (e.g. AN4 or a different set)
       * 4.1.1.
 Make sure you can fine-tune a trained model.
 Start with the model NVidia already trained on LibriSpeech - https://nvidia.github.io/NeMo/asr/tutorial.html#fine-tuning
       * 4.1.2.
 Use code to evaluate performance, including checking the specific differences in predictions - we have code for that here -  https://github.com/gong-io/wer_analysis and I'll share more info about it later
       * 4.1.3.
-Add a Domain-specific Language Model, using KenLM (there are guides for it in the NeMo documentation)
+Add a Domain-specific Language Model, using KenLM (there are guides for it in the NeMo documentation)<br>
+      example:
       ```
       * cd ``<nemo_git_root>/scripts``
       * `./install_decoders.sh`